Skip to main content

 "Can I drive?"
 She asked when he finished explaining.

-"Now where did you go, Barrister Babu?"
-For a split second, Bondita was worried that she angered him.
-Soon she saw him approach from the crowd with something in his hand.
+"Now, where did you go, Barrister Babu?"
+For a split second, Bondita was worried that she had angered him.
+Soon, she saw him approach from the crowd with something in his hand.

 "Here."
 He extended his hand to her as she looked up with questioning eyes.

 "Kulfi to cool you down."
-He smiled, taking a bite on his own.
+He smiled, taking a bite of his own.

 "Kakababu says these are bad for your health."
 She spoke.

 "And you obey him a lot, don't you?"
 He asked.
-A smile formed in her eyes and didn't reach her lips."I try to."
+A smile formed in her eyes, but didn't reach her lips."I try to."
 She pressed her lips and tasted the kulfi.

 "Don't tell him."
 He warned.
 Bondita giggled.
 "Not that I am scared."
 He added.
 She nodded amusedly.